Are women and men equal? Not according to the facts

-A recent report from National Institute on Retirement shows shocking results regarding women in retirement.
+A recent report from the National Institute on Retirement shows shocking results regarding women in retirement.
 The report that women in retirement are 80% more likely than men to be impoverished.

 These findings are contained in a new report, Shortchanged in Retirement, The Continuing Challenges to Women’s Financial Future.

 - Widowed women are twice as likely to be living in poverty than their male counterparts.

 - White and black women are almost twice as likely to be living in poverty than their male counterparts during retirement.

 - The median value in women’s Defined Contribution (pension) retirement accounts was one-third less than that of men.